luciusmagn/magnusi.tech/posts/huoh.md

 Earlier today, Neiro left the train at the station next to Val's so she could take a walk.

-Horus and Neiro then walked over to the walkstation.
+Horus and Neiro then walked over to the train station.
 On their way, Horus could see more of how the city looks like.
 There was a lot of establishments one might consider unsavory, and, despite this being the wealthier part of the city, its look didn't necessarily inspire security.

 Suddenly, Horus stop and asked: "You see that guy over there on the bench?
 He looks to be in a pretty bad shape.
 You think he's alright?"

-Neiro responed: "Probably."
+Neiro responded: "Probably."
 It was not uncommon to see drug addicts in the city.
 Since the pill market was still a little shaken, with recipes of Modified medication being only in the hands of few, it was most likely he was a Modified who didn't get his pills in time or even lacked the money to get them.